cross-solution/YawikDocs/source/installation.rst

 On FreeBSD, make sure, the php fileinfo extention is available.
 Fileinfo extention is needed by validating file uploads.

 The YAWIK development is done on Ubuntu Linux.
-It is tested on Precise 12.04 and Trusty 14.04.
+It is tested on Precise 12.04 and Trusty 14.04 and Xenial 16.04.
 There you can install the required apache, php and mongodb via:

 .. code-block:: sh